 - Promote free exchange of information: Executive leaders need to create a nonpunitive environment that focuses on the free, regular exchange of information on pressure ulcer reduction initiatives.

 Use By Other OrganizationsThe SKIN™ program is being implemented at all 67 Ascension Health system sites.
 St. Vincent's has shared the pressure ulcer toolkit with IHI and other health care facilities.
+Kaiser-Permanente, Adventist of Northern California and CMS have all fully or partially adopted the recommended guidelines.

 Gibbons W, Shanks HT, Kleinhelter P, et al. Eliminating facility-acquired pressure ulcers at ascension health.
 Jt Comm J Qual Saf.
 2006;32(9):488-96.
 [PubMed]